dotnet/windows-desktop/README.md

 .NET Desktop applications can be deployed with [MSIX](https://docs.microsoft.com/windows/msix/).
 To create MSIX packages you can use the [Windows Application Packaging Project](https://aka.ms/wapproj) available in  Visual Studio 2019.

-> [!Important]
-> To package .NET Core 3 applications you must use Visual Studio 2019 Update 1 Preview or later.
+>Note: To package .NET Core 3 applications you must use Visual Studio 2019 Update 1 Preview or later.

 ### Known issues